atuttle/blog-archive-/_posts/2016-06-27-TIL-adding-a-jvm-ssl-cert-docker.md

 I've been playing with Docker lately for a bunch of reasons, but topping that list is that it's everything I ever wanted out of Vagrant, and then some.
 (And what better thing to do on a camping trip after the kids are tucked into bed?)
 In some ways, the Dockerfile syntax is what I wish the Vagrantfile syntax was (shell script instead of Ruby).
 Anyway, here's a solution to an interesting problem I ran into today.

 I need to make HTTP requests to the [mailgun][mailgun] API and their certificate isn't valid given the JVM cert store that I'm inheriting in my Docker image.
-Of course, I just need to download and import the certificate, but it took me a little while to wrap my mind around the idiomatic Docker way of doing this.
+Of course, I just need to [download and import the certificate][cert]<sup>\[1\]</sup>, but it took me a little while to wrap my mind around the idiomatic Docker way of doing this.

 After some hints from [Ryan][rg] (to whom I owe cases and cases of beer for similarly helpful advice), and a little more googling and trial and error, this is what I came up with.
 In my Dockerfile, I've added: